asyncapi/website/pages/blog/february-2021-at-asyncapi.md

   cat output/asyncapi.md
   ```
 - [Maciej Urbanczyk](https://www.linkedin.com/in/maciej-urba%C5%84czyk-909547164/) and [I](https://twitter.com/derberq) (I mean me :smiley:) pushed some features to the AsyncAPI Generator:
-  - It supports latest Node.js 15 and npm 7
+  - It supports the latest Node.js 15 and npm 7
   - You can now install generator templates globally.
-For more details read [this](https://github.com/asyncapi/generator/#global-templates-installed-with-yarn-or-npm) new section in the readme.
+For more details, read [this](https://github.com/asyncapi/generator/#global-templates-installed-with-yarn-or-npm) new section in the readme.
-  - It is now much easier to generate multiple files using new React render engine
+  - It is now much easier to generate multiple files using the new React render engine
   - You can now use TypeScript in all parts of your generator templates

 Check out all the [releases](https://github.com/asyncapi/generator/releases)

 ## Good learning resources

 - Read this important [10 FAQs About Event-Driven APIs](https://duckster.medium.com/10-faqs-about-event-driven-apis-50ee9c94bbb8) from [Dakshitha Ratnayake](https://twitter.com/techieducky)
 - Great summary from Nordic APIs and [Vyom Srivastava](https://www.linkedin.com/in/vyomsrivastava/) on [8+ AsyncAPI Documentation Generators](https://nordicapis.com/8-asyncapi-documentation-generators/)
 - Fran Mendez was a part of Postman's live stream.
 Learn how to get from zero to AsyncAPI in just about 1h 30min.
-I hope it can be done faster and Fran was just having to much small talk with Kevin and Kin :sweat_smile:
+I hope it can be done faster, and Fran was just having too much small talk with Kevin and Kin :sweat_smile:
 <YouTube id="g2pqCIhXQ3k" />

 > Photo by <a href="https://unsplash.com/@dnevozhai?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Denys Nevozhai</a> on <a href="/s/photos/traffic?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>